Niagara (Frederic Edwin Church)

-Niagara is an oil painting by Frederic Edwin Church.
-Niagara was his most important work to date, and confirmed his reputation as the premier American landscape painter of the time.
+Niagara is an oil painting produced in 1857 by the American artist Frederic Edwin Church.
+Niagara, which portrays the Horseshoe Falls portion of Niagara Falls, was Church's most important work at the time and confirmed his reputation as the premier American landscape painter of the era.
 In his history of Niagara Falls, Pierre Berton writes, "Of the hundreds of paintings made of Niagara, before Church and after him, this is by common consent the greatest."

 Background

 The Falls were commonly painted, being such an attraction to landscape artists that, writes John Howat, they were "the most popular, the most often treated, and the tritest single item of subject matter to appear in eighteenth- and nineteenth-century European and American landscape painting".
 Moreover, the public was captivated by the natural wonder of the Falls, considered a landmark of the North American landscape and a major tourist destination.
 It was the "Honeymoon Capital of the World", and prints of Niagara were given as wedding gifts.
 In the 1850s, Niagara was the subject of millions of stereographs, and its image could be found on wallpaper, china, and lampshades, among other consumer items.
 In 1853, a 1600-foot moving panorama of Niagara Falls was exhibited in New York City.

 For Americans, the Falls symbolized the grandeur and expansionism of the United States.
 David C. Huntington, whose writing on Church in the 1960s revived interest in the painter, explained how Americans, in an era of spiritual optimism and manifest destiny, would have perceived such a vivid painting of Niagara, with all that it symbolized:

 Church studied Niagara Falls extensively leading up to 1857, making dozens of pencil and oil studies.
 In 1856 Church visited the Falls for probably the fifth time.
 His teacher Thomas Cole had also visited the Falls.
 A writer in Art and Artists in Connecticut (1879) reported that the painting itself took about six weeks and that Church used two similar canvases simultaneously: a "draft" upon which he tested a painting idea, and the final canvas, to which he transferred the results he found satisfactory.